 In this article, we’ll reveal all the essential transportation industry data and statistics you should know.
 Whether you run an LSP or are looking to hire one, these stats will help you overcome the industry challenges.
 They’ll help you find ways to remain competitive and optimize your services to meet customer demands.

-1. General Transportation Industry Statistics
+Transportation Industry Statistics Table of Contents

 There have been a number of emerging digital trends like the use of UAVs, autonomous trucks, artificial intelligence (AI), and augmented reality (AR).
 All these factors, coupled with the socio-political and economic factors, have had a telling impact on the transportation industry.